turingschool/curriculum/source/projects/blogger.markdown

 ### Running the Generator

 This plugin makes it easy to get up and running by providing a generator that creates a model representing our user and the required data migrations to support authentication.
-Although Sorcery provides options to support nice features like session-based "remember me", automatic password-reset through email, and authentication against external services such as Twitter, we'll just run the default generator to allow simple login with a username and password.
+Although Sorcery provides options to support nice features like session-based "remember me", automatic password-reset through email, and authentication against external services such as Twitter, we'll just run the default generator to allow simple login with an email and password.

 One small bit of customization we will do is to rename the default model created by Sorcery from "User" to "Author", which gives us a more domain-relevant name to work with.
 Run this from your terminal: